 You will find the trench in the beautiful country of Samoa, one of the many island nations in the South Pacific.
 The trench is on the north side of Samoa’s main island of Upolu in the village of Lotofaga.
 It will take you a little over an hour to drive from the capital city of Apia.

-The To Sua Ocean Trench is the world’s best swimming hole.
+The To Sua Ocean Trench is not only the world’s best swimming hole, it is also one of the best hidden gems in the entire world.
 It is a must-do if visiting the tropical island nation of Samoa in the South Pacific.
-While it is about an hour’s drive from the city of Apia, it is well worth the trip.
-For where to stay in Apia, see my review of the Aggie Grey hotel.
-And you must have a meal at Paddles during your trip to Samoa!
-Happy travels!
+It is well worth the trip.